 Return to Nursing Practice

-NHS Grampian, NHS Orkney, NHS Shetland and BMI Health care are working collaboratively with Robert Gordon University to facilitate nurses whose registration has lapsed to return to practice.
+NHS Grampian, NHS Orkney, NHS Shetland and BMI Health Care are working collaboratively with Robert Gordon University to facilitate nurses whose registration has lapsed to return to practice.
 You can also do this course independently as a student through RGU.

 We are providing a short course which will allow you to re-join the Nursing and Midwifery register and return to your field of practice in a safe and confident manner.